BU-Spark/se-oasis/readme.md

 <img width="249" alt="Screenshot 2023-12-16 at 2 36 45 PM" src="https://github.com/BU-Spark/se-oasis/assets/63293318/d31a6ed2-3ef5-400c-895b-a0e7adca58aa">

-src: Folder has various sub folders inside it referring to different usages as explained below.
+src: Folder has various sub folders inside it referring to different usages as explained below. <br />
 \_assests: This folder has all the images, logos for the application till now.
 In future the videos and photographs of the team could be added.
-As and when required can be used by giving reference of thid folder.
+As and when required can be used by giving reference of thid folder. <br />
 \_components: This folder has all the fron-ent pages that is developed and deployed till now.
-Each page is made as a sub-folder and a index.js file is used to write the main code for that specific page and styles.css file is used to add stylesheet.
+Each page is made as a sub-folder and a index.js file is used to write the main code for that specific page and styles.css file is used to add stylesheet. <br />
-\_config : This folder has the configurations from front-end to different middleware components.
+\_config : This folder has the configurations from front-end to different middleware components.<br />
 \_utils: This folder has the authentication for various components connected to the Login and SignUp pages.
 In future the authentication for maintaing app securely.

-README.md - File to explain the client folders and their usage.

 ### (Back-end) server structure: